Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Transport yourself back to medieval times with games, re-enactments, and more!

-If you plan on visiting Charlotte in the fall, consider visiting the Carolina Renaissance Festival!
+Planning on visiting Charlotte in the fall?
+Consider visiting the Carolina Renaissance Festival!
 This annual event will transport you into a medieval world of colorful characters, castles, and a whole lotta turkey legs.

 The Carolina Renaissance Festival is a family-friendly affair.
 You can expect re-enactments and shows, as well as food, drinks, and arts and crafts.
 Dressing up is not required, but definitely encouraged.
 Overall, it’s a fun and unique Charlotte attraction that’s sure to be memorable.

-I hope you enjoyed this guide to the best things to do in Charlotte!
-Next up, see my guide to the best things to do in North Carolina!
+I hope you enjoyed this Charlotte guide!
+Next up, see my article on the best things to do in North Carolina!